 What is the best minimum for a custom retail merch caps bulk order?

-The right minimum depends on cap style, decoration method, and how many colorways you need.
+The right minimum depends on cap style, decoration method, color count, and packaging requirements.
 A single core style usually prices better than splitting the order across several variants.
 Ask for multiple quantity tiers so you can see where the best unit-cost breakpoints begin.

 How do I keep colors consistent in a bulk retail cap order?